hegyak/SkyEditGUI/README.md

 # SkyEditGUI
-GUI for Editor for MiFare based figures
+GUI Editor for MiFare based figures

 I am trying to create an All-in-One Editor for a game that uses MiFar based Figures.